Ax-Schanuel and strong minimality for the $j$-function: Introduction

+In the second part of the paper we use Ax-Schanuel for the $j$-function to classify strongly minimal sets in $j$-reducts of differentially closed fields (this question was asked by Zilber in a private communication).
+More precisely, the problem is to classify strongly minimal sets in the reduct $\K:=(K;+, \cdot, E_j)$ of $\mathcal{K}$ where $E_j$ is the two-variable differential equation of the $j$-function described above.
+We establish the following dichotomy result as an answer to that question.

-\begin{theorem} Assume the Existential Closedness conjecture for $E_j$.
-Then in $\mathcal{K}_{E_j}$ all strongly minimal sets are geometrically trivial or non-orthogonal to $C$ (the latter being definable in $\mathcal{K}_{E_j}$). \end{theorem}
+\begin{theorem} In $\K$ all strongly minimal sets are geometrically trivial or non-orthogonal to the field of constants $C$ (the latter being definable in $\K$). \end{theorem}

-The existential closedness conjecture is related to the question of adequacy of the Ax-Schanuel theorem for the $j$-function (see \cite{Aslanyan-adequate-predim} for details, we also give the necessary preliminaries in Sections \ref{section-predim-Hrush} and \ref{section-j}).
-Adequacy means roughly that the Ax-Schanuel inequality governs the geometry of the reduct, hence it is not surprising that it leads to a classification of strongly minimal sets there.
+The proof of this theorem is based not only on Ax-Schanuel, but also on an Existential Closedness statement (see \cite{Aslanyan-Eterovic-Kirby-Diff-EC-j,Aslanyan-adequate-predim}), which asserts that if for a system of equations in $\K$ having a solution does not contradict Ax-Schanuel then it does have a solution.
+The Existential Closedness statement is related to the question of adequacy of the Ax-Schanuel inequality for the $j$-function (see \cite[\S 2]{Aslanyan-adequate-predim}).
+Adequacy means that the Ax-Schanuel inequality governs the geometry of the reduct, hence it is not surprising that it leads to a classification of strongly minimal sets there.

-We also study strongly minimal sets in a more basic reduct, namely $\mathcal{K}_C:=(K;+, \cdot, C)$ where $C$ is the field of constants.
-Actually, this is the first example that we deal with in this paper.
+We also study strongly minimal sets in a more basic reduct, namely $\mathcal{K}_C:=(K;+, \cdot, C)$ where $C$ is the field of constants, which is just a pair of algebraically closed fields of characteristic $0$.
+Actually, this is the first example that we deal with in the second part of the paper.
 For this reduct we do not have any Ax-Schanuel type statement and we do not need one since it is quite easy to understand definable sets in such a structure.
 In this case we have the following result.

 \begin{theorem} All strongly minimal sets in $\mathcal{K}_C$ are non-orthogonal to $C$. \end{theorem}